-As state abortion bans and restrictions are sweeping the country, it can be hard to figure out how and where to get the care you need.
-We’re here to make sure you understand these new laws and how they may affect your options for getting a safe, legal abortion.
+Laws about abortion are changing very quickly.
+We’re here to help you understand these new laws and how they may affect your options for getting a safe, legal abortion.

 Where can I get an abortion?

 If you’re pregnant and seeking an abortion, Planned Parenthood or another trusted reproductive health care provider can help determine how far along your pregnancy is and help you understand your options, including traveling to another state where abortion is legal, if needed.

 You can also find an abortion provider at AbortionFinder.org.